alexandercho/nearest-word-generator/README.md

 https://nearest-word-generator.herokuapp.com/reformat?link=https%3A%2F%2Fraw.githubusercontent.com%2Fdwyl%2Fenglish-words%2Fmaster%2Fwords_alpha.txt</p>

 ## Generating nearest words
-<p>Generating the nearest words for a given parameters for <strong> word, delta, and number</strong> can be done by sending a get request to
+<p>Generating the nearest words for a given parameters for <strong> word, delta, and number</strong> can be done by sending a GET request to
 https://nearest-word-generator.herokuapp.com/generate

 An example would be: <br>